karamdaaboul/Cooperative_Load_Transport_Quadrotors/README.md

 ---
 We address the problem of cooperative transportation of a cable-suspended payload by multiple quadrotors.
 This work based on the work which is maded by Kumar and Sreenath [1](http://www.kumarrobotics.org/wp-content/uploads/2014/01/p11.pdf).
 In the beginning, we determine the equations describing the dynamics of the system.
 Then we define the differentiall flatness of a dynamic system and determine the flat output vector of our system.
 Finally we write a program with matlab to implement the motion of N quadrotors with a mass point.

-Dynamic Model of a Group of Quadrotors with a Mass Punkt Load
+Dynamic Model
 ---
 <img src="https://github.com/kaya2016/Cooperative_Load_Transport_Quadrotors/blob/master/QuadrotorsWithLoad.png" width="400">
-First we define the used notations:
+The equation of motion and the proof of differential flatness are in the note book

+Dependencies
+---
+This program requrirs no additional toolboxes

+Functions
+---
+Quadpolt: create a quad object
+Loadpolt: create a Loadd object
+DiffFlat: determines the input vector and the state vector from the output vector
+CreatTraj: creats optimal trajectory between two given way points

 $ x = 4 $